-This Social Impact Assessment Scoping Report has been prepared to identify the social impacts that could occur as a result of the CP 966 project and to assess the three technologies under consideration.
-As part of this assessment, a Project Study Area has been developed and is used as the Social Area of Influence (SAOI) for this report.
-This area identifies where the technological solutions for CP 966 may be located.
+This Social Impact Assessment Scoping Report has been prepared to identify the social impacts that could occur as a result of the Kildare-Meath Grid Upgrade project and to assess the five options under consideration.
 This report has been written in parallel with an Environmental Constraints Report for the project.